AATechCulture/BCU-Team-Gold/README.md

 ✨ Contributors ✨
 ...tell the world who you and your team are 🙂

-Tyson Thomas
+Tyson Thomas,
-Buchizya Mwase
+Buchizya Mwase,
-Tanyarazwa Chisepo
+Tanyarazwa Chisepo,
-Bongiwe Mkwnanzi
+Bongiwe Mkwnanzi,
 Rapahel Boakye